Shopify/maintenance_tasks/README.md

 ### Active Job Dependency

-The Maintenance Tasks framework relies on ActiveJob behind the scenes to run Tasks.
-The default queuing backend for ActiveJob is [asynchronous][async-adapter].
+The Maintenance Tasks framework relies on Active Job behind the scenes to run Tasks.
+The default queuing backend for Active Job is [asynchronous][async-adapter].
 It is **strongly recommended** to change this to a persistent backend so that Task progress is not lost during code or infrastructure changes.
-For more information on configuring a queuing backend, take a look at the [ActiveJob documentation][active-job-docs].
+For more information on configuring a queuing backend, take a look at the [Active Job documentation][active-job-docs].

 [async-adapter]: https://api.rubyonrails.org/classes/ActiveJob/QueueAdapters/AsyncAdapter.html
 [active-job-docs]: https://guides.rubyonrails.org/active_job_basics.html#setting-the-backend